edgeworx/docs/README.md

 ### Format
 Content added by Edgeworx or the community must follow the guidelines below:

-- Must use `ALICE` and `BOB` users in all screenshots or code referencing a user.
+- Must use `alice` and `bob` users in all screenshots or code referencing a user.
 - Screenshots must be PNG if static and GIF/WEBM files for moving pictures at desktop breakpoints.
-Smaller breakpoints require scaled images. (media queries) <-- to be confirmed
+  Smaller breakpoints require scaled images. (media queries)
--

-All content must be created using the XYZ Cloud account. <---Create new acct

 ### Markdown files